Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ## Overview
 Duration: 5

-The Native Native App Framework is a fantastic way for Snowflake application providers to distribute proprietary functionality to their customers, partners and to the wider Snowflake Marketplace.
+The Snowflake Native App Framework is a fantastic way for Snowflake application providers to distribute proprietary functionality to their customers, partners and to the wider Snowflake Marketplace.
 As a provider you can be assured that your code and data (if included) is secure and that the consumers of your application can take advantage of the functionality but not see the details of the implementation.
 As a consumer of an application you can be assured that the provider via the application is not able to see or operate on any data in your account unless you explicitly allow them access.

 > aside negative
 >